Santa Clarita Diet is a 2017 horror-comedy from Victor Fresco (Better Off Ted), airing on Netflix.

 - Bad Boss: Poplović will have those who work for him killed or threatened without any qualms whatsoever.

 - Big Bad: Season 3 has Dobrivoje Poplović and his plan to harvest the undead for an aging cure.
 For no reason other than to make money.

-- Big-Bad Ensemble: The first season's most prominent villains are Joel and Sheila's neighbor, Dan Palmer, who blackmails Joel after finding Gary's finger in his yard, and Loki Hayes, one of Sheila's would-be victims who later becomes another zombie.
+- Big Bad Ensemble: The first season's most prominent villains are Joel and Sheila's neighbor, Dan Palmer, who blackmails Joel after finding Gary's finger in his yard, and Loki Hayes, one of Sheila's would-be victims who later becomes another zombie.

-- Big Eater: By the time Joel discovers Sheila eating Gary, she was worked her way through quite a bit of his abdomen.
+- Big Eater: By the time Joel discovers Sheila eating Gary, she had worked her way through quite a bit of his abdomen.
 After eating his entire leg.
 Apparently including the very numerous and very large bones normally found inside legs.

 - Big Bad Wannabe: Gary seems to be a major threat at first, but he dies in the first episode and is Sheila's first victim.

 - The Big Damn Kiss: Between Abby and Eric when Abby thinks her family are going to have to flee Santa Clarita.
-When it turns out they don't have to leave she refuses to discuss it.
+When it turns out they don't have to leave, she refuses to discuss it.